sreelakshmipmmm/crop-fertiliser-project/README.md

-# week-1
+# CROP AND FERTILISER RECOMMENDATION USING ML
-week 1 of EDUNET -Shell internship
+EDUNET -Shell internship